ydb-platform/ydb/ydb/docs/en/core/security/audit-log-dml.md

 - DML operation logging consumes both CPU resources and disk space, which might become an issue when there's a high rate of such queries. `EnableDmlAudit` and `ExpectedSubjects` at the database level help regulate the volume of audited events.

-- Logging occurs before query text gets parsed, so detailed information about the query (expression type or list of affected tables) is unavailable.
+- Request details are captured before query text gets parsed, so detailed information about the query (expression type or list of affected tables) is unavailable.

 - As a consequence, `SELECT` are also getting logged, along with `UPDATE`, `INSERT`, `DELETE` etc.